YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 - Pages that look like they belong to their brand
 - Total control over the design
 - The ability to edit stuff whenever they want
-- No more "wait for IT" bottlenecks
+- No more *wait for IT* bottlenecks

 ## The Pain Points